riyamittal12426/LazySheeps/IMPLEMENTATION_SUMMARY.md

 ## 📊 Demo Flow

 ### Opening (30s)
 "Managing open-source teams is chaotic.
-We built LangHub to transform GitHub data into actionable insights using AI."
+We built Katalyst to transform GitHub data into actionable insights using AI."

 ### Feature #1: Dashboard (1min)
 - Show analytics dashboard at `/analytics`